gggeek/polyfill-gettext/README.md

 it, or the server didn't have adequate locale?
 Many times.

 Well, this is a solution to your needs.
-It allows using gettext tools for managing translations, yet it doesn't require gettext library at all.
+It allows using gettext tools for managing translations, yet it doesn't require the gettext php extension at all.
 It parses generated MO files directly, and thus might be a bit slower than the (maybe provided) gettext library.

 Polyfill-Gettext is a simple reader for GNU gettext MO files.
 Those